 It is easy to identify the gender of a noun.
 Everything you have to do is to look at the ending of the word.

-If the noun ends in a consonant (or -ь), that means it is a masculine gender noun.
+If a noun ends in a consonant (or -ь), that means it is a masculine gender noun.
 Feminine nouns end in -а, -я (sometimes in the -ь too).
 Neuter gender nouns have endings -о or -е.

 - дом – a house (he)